jdmulligan/JETSCAPE-analysis/README.md

 Docker is a software tool that allows one to deploy an application in a portable environment.
 A docker "image" can be created for the application, allowing any user to run a docker "container" from this image.
-We have prepared docker images for the JETSCAPE environment, which allow you to use JETSCAPE on macOS or linux without installing a long list of pre-reqs or worrying about interference with software you already have installed.
+We have prepared a docker image for the JETSCAPE environment, which allows you to use JETSCAPE on macOS or linux without installing a long list of pre-reqs or worrying about interference with software you already have installed.

 ### Step 1: Install Docker